Jmcleodfoss/pstreader/pst/README.md

 ### TableContext.java
     java -cp xml.jar io.github.jmcleod.pst.TableContext pst-file

+Show information about the data associated with each node in the node B-Tree:
+* The node ID
+* The node type
+* The node index
+* The block ID key and index for this node's data
+* The block ID key and index for this node's sub-node B-tree
+* The parent node ID and index
+* The tags, property names, offsets, widths, types, and index for each field in this node.

 #### Output
 > Node NID 0x0000012d: Hierarchy Table node index 0x00000009, BID(data) key 0x01d53d84 0x00754f61, BID(subnode) key 0x00000000 0x00000000 Parent NID 0x00000000: Heap node index 0x00000000